-Drawn in by the appeal of zero sugar and zero calories, about one in five Americans enjoy a diet soda every single day.1 While a regular can of soda has around 140 calories and 39 grams of sugar, diet soda uses artificial sweeteners to offer its drinkers a “healthier alternative”.
+Drawn in by the appeal of zero sugar and zero calories, about one in five Americans enjoy a diet soda every single day.1 While some sodas have around 140 calories and 39 grams of sugar, diet soda uses artificial sweeteners to offer its drinkers a zero sugar alternative.
 However, does having “zero” on the label really make diet soda a healthier choice?

 In a world where you only have these two options, the answer is yes.
 But, thankfully, we don’t live in that world.
-That’s because today, you have access to functional sodas like OLIPOP.
+That’s because today, you've got other options—like OLIPOP!

 But what about OLIPOP makes it different from diet soda?
-Join us as we tackle the history of diet soda and how our pop at OLIPOP manages to fulfill the promise that diet soda never could.
+Join us as we tackle the history of diet soda and how OLIPOP differs.

 Why Were Diet Sodas Created?